-Analyze the origins, goals, and key events of the African American Civil Rights Movement, researching the work of people such as Robert F. Kennedy, Martin Luther King, Jr., Thurgood Marshall, Rosa Parks, Malcolm X, Bayard Rustin, and institutions such as the National Association for the Advancement of Colored People (NAACP).
+Analyze the origins, evolution, and goals of the African American Civil Rights Movement, researching the work of people such as Martin Luther King, Jr., Thurgood Marshall, Rosa Parks, Malcolm X, John Lewis, Bayard Rustin, Robert F. Kennedy, and institutions such as the National Association for the Advancement of Colored People, the Student Nonviolent Coordinating Committee, and the Congress of Racial Equality.

-Using primary sources such as news articles/analyses, editorials, and radio/television coverage, research and analyze the resistance to integration in some white communities, protests to end segregation, and Supreme Court decisions on civil rights.
+Using primary sources such as news articles/analyses, editorials, and radio/television coverage, research and analyze resistance to integration in some white communities, protests to end segregation, and Supreme Court decisions on civil rights.

-The Supreme Court decision in Brown v.
-Board of Education (1954) and resistance to it
+The 1954 Supreme Court decision in Brown v.
+Board of Education

-the 1955-1956 Montgomery Bus Boycott, the 1957-1958 Little Rock School Crisis, and Eisenhower’s civil rights record
+the 1955-1956 Montgomery Bus Boycott, the 1957-1958 Little Rock School Crisis and Eisenhower’s civil rights record

-the sit-ins and freedom rides of the early 1960s
+King’s philosophy of non-violent civil disobedience, based on the ideas of Gandhi and the sit-ins and freedom rides of the early 1960s

 the 1963 civil rights protest in Birmingham and the March on Washington

-the 1965 civil rights protest in Selma
+1965 civil rights protest in Selma

 the 1968 assassination of Martin Luther King, Jr.

-Key Primary Source in Appendix E: Martin Luther King, Jr., “I Have a Dream” speech (1963) and “Letter from Birmingham City Jail” (1963); Lyndon Johnson “And We Shall Overcome” Special message to Congress on voting rights (1965)

-Suggested Primary Source in Appendix E: Lyndon Johnson, “Great Society Speech” (1964)

-Evaluate the short- and long-term accomplishments of the Civil Rights movement e.g., the 1964 Civil Rights Act and the 1965 Voting Rights Act; collect and analyze demographic data to investigate trends from the 1964 to 2010 in areas such as voter registration and participation, median family income, or educational attainment among African American, Hispanic American, Asian American and white populations.
+Evaluate accomplishments of the Civil Rights movement (e.g., the 1964 Civil Rights Act and the 1965 Voting Rights Act) and how they served as a model for later feminist, disability, and gender rights movements of the 20th and 21st centuries; collect and analyze demographic data to investigate trends from the 1964 to 2010 in areas such as voter registration and participation, median family income, or educational attainment among African American, Hispanic American, Asian American and white populations.

 Using primary sources such as news articles/analyses, editorials, and television coverage, research Massachusetts leaders for civil rights and the controversies over the racial desegregation of public schools in the 1960s and 1970s, including: